trolund/trolund.github.io/_posts/master-thesis.md

 I recently completed my master thesis.
 This article gives a short overview of the thesis.

 The primary goal of the thesis was to design and implement a compiler capable of generating valid WebAssembly (Wasm) code from the source language Hygge.
 Hygge is a statically and strongly typed language that offers a straightforward typing system with subtyping.
+The Hygge programming language was created by Alceste Scalas at DTU.

 #### Comprehensive Language Features